jssql1234/docs-sqlacc/docs/usage/Asset/faq.md

 ## Cost in Maintain Asset Item should key-in as local currency or original currency (eg. purchase in USD)?

-Cost should key-in as **Local value**.
-So, depreciation value will calculated and posted in local value
+Cost should key-in as __Local value__.
+So, depreciation value will calculated and posted in local value.